How many email accounts do you have?

 Let’s say it’s Tuesday.
 You send an email today to a client asking for a meeting on Friday.
 You can add a reminder to your email so that you are reminded about this email if you haven’t received a reply by tomorrow 9 am (Wednesday).

 If you received a confirmation (or any reply) from your client anytime before your stated reminder, you won’t receive a notification.

 This is great as it eliminates one more step in your workflow.
+It frees up your mind so you can focus on more important things.
 You send an email and you’re reminded about it automatically on your stated schedule.
 You also don’t have to remember about the meeting.
 It helps you save some mental energy that you can spend on other tasks.

 The great part about this is you can also customize the options that display here.
 Whether you want tomorrow to be 8 am, or later today to always be +6 hours from now, etc.